 There are many ways children keep co-parents connected—through their school, extracurricular activities, health care needs, life-cycle events—all occurring in public space where they used to be together, and now are not.

-These common settings may be filled with memories and patterns that may no longer fit.
+These common settings may be filled with memories and patterns that may no longer fit in the new co-parenting relationship.
 We hope to help you find your way through the discomfort and awkwardness to a more satisfying way of sharing public space with respect for each other and the focus on your children.

-Taking steps to un-couple, strengthening parent mind, and accepting what is will help you manage emotions when participating in public kid events.
-Some situations more than others may trigger difficult emotions.
-Developing a calm mindset and logistical coping strategies ahead of time will assist with enjoying your child’s public events/activities.
-As difficult as it may be today to attend events where your coParent and guests are also present, know that with persistence and experience you’ll both find your way to comfortable enjoyment of these events.
+Some situations, more than others, may trigger difficult emotions.
+Developing a calm mindset and logistical coping strategies ahead of time will assist with enjoying your child’s public events/activities eith your ex.
+As difficult as it may be today to attend events where your co-parent and guests are also present, know that with persistence and experience you’ll both find your way to comfortable enjoyment of these events.

 Here are tips for attending events:

-1) Respect the physical and emotional distance your coParent wants/needs from you.
+- Respect the physical and emotional distance your co-parent wants/needs from you.
 If your presence creates discomfort, please maintain a healthy and respectful distance from your coParent at public events like the soccer field.
 This includes keeping your eyes on your child’s activity/event rather than watching/observing your coParent and his/her guest(s).
 If the discomfort persists, consider getting some coaching for yourself or better, with your coParent.